Philip Bilden: Military service

-Business leadership & career
+Business leadership and career

-Bilden is Founder & Managing Partner of Shield Capital, a venture capital firm he founded to invest in emerging national security technologies.
-Shield Capital announced a strategic partnership with aerospace & defense company, L3 Harris Technologies (NYSE: LHX) to pursue early stage investments in frontier technologies including cybersecurity, artificial intelligence, autonomy, and space intelligence, surveillance, and reconnaissance (ISR).
-Bilden was a co-founding member of the private equity firm HarbourVest Partners, which manages over $100 billion in assets.
+Bilden is Founder and Managing Partner of Shield Capital, a venture capital firm at the nexus of national security and commercial technology with over $500 million in assets.
+Bilden oversees all aspects of the firm's governance, investment strategy, fiduciary fund management, capital formation, operations, and administration.
+Since founding Shield Capital in 2021, Bilden has led the firm's venture capital investment strategy investing into early stage companies with advanced technologies that strengthen U.S. and allied defense capabilities.
+Shield Capital operates in strategic partnership with aerospace & defense company, L3 Harris Technologies (NYSE: LHX), to pursue early stage investments in dual-use defense and commercial technologies including cybersecurity, artificial intelligence, autonomy, and space intelligence, surveillance, and reconnaissance (ISR).
+Bilden serves on the Board of Directors of Shield Capital portfolio companies including Seasats, GoSecure, and Authentic8.

+Bilden was a co-founding member of the private equity firm HarbourVest Partners, which manages over $150 billion in assets.
 He began his career in Boston in 1991 and relocated to Hong Kong in 1996 to establish the firm's Asian subsidiary.
 Bilden was responsible for the firm's investment strategy and execution, capital raising, and client service activities throughout the Asia Pacific region, managing personnel and partnerships in multiple countries and cultures.
 Throughout his 25-year tenure at HarbourVest Partners, Bilden served in senior leadership roles in the firm's global management, including the firm's six person executive committee responsible for governance.
 He became a founding member of the firm following the management buyout of HarbourVest's predecessor company in 1997.
 He became a senior advisor of HarbourVest in January 2012.
 After 25 years at the firm, Bilden retired in 2016.